Custom SSO configuration

 Required information

-• the name and slug for your organization, visible on the organization settings page
+- the name and slug for your organization, visible on the organization settings page,

-• relevant information depending on the type of SSO system used (see below)
+- relevant information depending on the type of SSO system used (see below),

 OpenID Connect (OIDC) v1.0

-• the metadata URL
+- the metadata URL,

-• the client authentications which are supported by your OIDC implementation (client secret sent as POST, Basic Auth, or JWT)
+- the client authentications which are supported by your OIDC implementation (client secret sent as POST, Basic Auth, or JWT),

-• the client ID and secret we should use to connect to the SSO
+- the client ID and secret we should use to connect to the SSO.

 Azure Active Directory (Azure AD) using OIDC

 We recommend using OIDC to integrate with Azure AD.
-You will need to create an app registration for Gatling Enterprise, and configure which accounts are allowed to connect.
-You will then find the metadata URL in Overview > Endpoints > OpenID Connect metadata document, and you can generate a new client secret in Certificates & secrets > Client secrets.
+You need to create an app registration for Gatling Enterprise, and configure which accounts are allowed to connect.
+You can then find the metadata URL in Overview > Endpoints > OpenID Connect metadata document, and you can generate a new client secret in Certificates & secrets > Client secrets.

 Okta using OIDC

 We recommend using OIDC to integrate with Okta.
-You will need to create a new app integration, with the sign-in method “OIDC” and application type “Web Application”.
+You need to create a new app integration, with the sign-in method “OIDC” and application type “Web Application”.
 You can then copy the client ID, client secret and Okta domain (you can find the metadata URL from the domain) for the application integration you just created.

 SAML v2.0